W3C EME is not DRM (nor other fear-mongering TLAs)

 Consider all the effort expended fighting an API since 2013 that could have been better used fighting DRM laws.

 Update: September 22, 2017

-Hearing and seeing all the folks on Twitter who are engaging in hyperbole (more, and more, yet more, also more, and so on) about the W3C’s decision on EME, the W3C published a response (W3C hearing the concerns the EME recommendation raises) that addresses the most common arguments (each link below is an anchor link to that part of the document):
+Hearing and seeing all the folks on Twitter who are engaging in hyperbole (more, and more [tweet by @elrond25 deleted], yet more [tweet by @LibertyPaulM deleted], also more, and so on) about the W3C’s decision on EME, the W3C published a response (W3C hearing the concerns the EME recommendation raises) that addresses the most common arguments (each link below is an anchor link to that part of the document):

 Those who are invested in their position will not be swayed.

 I agree that there's significant fear-mongering about DRM.
 However, I'd rather there was a real DRM spec in web standards.
 I think EME is a bad idea because I think it's likely that content providers would directly provide the plugins, and that they'd be controlled under service contracts instead of EULAs.
 Together these could represent a significant new level of corporate access to our computers.
 I wrote an article about this on Medium: https://medium.com/cyber-security/36f7eed1e9b2

 I was sorry to hear how your quote in that podcast was (mis)used, Adrian.
 I’m even sorrier now that I know you made time for a lengthy interview with them.
 However, thank you for doing it.